The 20 most confusing rules in English: what to remember and what to ignore

-Seriously, why don't rhymes “though” and “through” ?!
-Why is “o” pronounced differently in the words “comb” and “bomb”?
+Seriously, why don't “though” and “through” rhyme ?!
+Why is “o” pronounced differently in “comb” and “bomb”?
 Or “plow” and “slow”?
-There are only 26 letters in the English alphabet, but each of these letters can have up to seven different pronunciations.
-For example, you technically have to pronounce “the” as “thee” when the next word begins with a vowel.
-But if you do not take this into account every time you say “the” - by the way, this is the most common word in English, we won’t blame you for that!
+The English alphabet has a total of 26 letters, but each of these letters can have up to seven different pronunciations.
+For example, you technically have to pronounce “the” as “thee” when the next word starts with a vowel sound.
+But if you don't take that into account every time you say “the” - by the way, it's the most common word in English - we won't blame you for that!

-The confusion is connected with the fact that sometimes letters are present, but you don’t pronounce them at all!
-Why is there “s” in the word “island”?
-What is the meaning of the letter “k” in the word “know”?
-And why bother with the “g” in “phlegm”?
-In many cases, unpronounceable letters remained in the words because the pronunciation of words changed as the language developed, and the spelling remained the same.
-In other cases, the discrepancy is due to the fact that the words came from other languages, such as “tsunami” from Japanese and “rendezvous” from French.
+The confusion stems from the fact that sometimes the letters are present, but you don't pronounce them at all!
+Why is there an “s” in “island”?
+What is the meaning of the letter “k” in “know”?
+And why bother with “g” in “phlegm”?
+In many cases, unpronounceable letters remained in words because the pronunciation of words changed as the language developed, and the spelling remained the same.
+In other cases, the inconsistency occurs because the words came from other languages, such as “tsunami” from Japanese and “rendezvous” from French.

 “Lay” or “lie”?

 When it comes to confusing words, what could be worse than “lay” and “lie”?
-These words are not interchangeable, although many people use them in this way.
-“Lay” needs to be complemented, but “lie” does not.
-Technically, saying “I need to lay down” is incorrect, because you are supposed to put something.
+These words are not interchangeable, although many people use them this way.
+“Lay” requires padding, but “lie” does not.
+Technically, saying “I need to lay down” is not correct, because it’s like you have to put “something”.
 “Please lay that expensive book down on the table carefully” is the correct use of “lay.”
-But the real confusion is that the past tense of “lie” looks like ... “lay”!
+But the real confusion is that the past tense "lie" looks like ... "lay"!
 “He wasn't feeling well, so he lay down” - right.
-By the way, the past tense is “lay” - “laid.”
+By the way, the past tense “lay” is “laid.”

 "Neither" - singular or plural?

-When you say “neither,” you mean more than one person or thing, so “neither” should take the form of the verb in the plural, right?
+When you say “neither,” you mean more than one person or thing, so “neither” must take the plural form of a verb, right?
 Not really.
-Both “neither” and “either” are always singular, if both things / living creatures that you are talking about are also singular: “Neither the dog [one dog] nor the cat [one cat] is responsible for the mess ”.
-The same story with the phrase “Neither of the pets is responsible” - although “pets” is plural, “neither” still means “none”.
-The only time this works for the plural is if one or both of the subjects are in the plural: “Neither Lady Gaga nor the Backstreet Boys are performing tonight” would be the right sentence, since the group’s closest verb name is “the Backstreet Boys”, has a plural.
+Both “neither” and “either” are always in the singular, if both of the things / living things you are talking about are also singular: “Neither the dog [one dog] nor the cat [one cat] is responsible for the mess ”.
+Same story with the phrase “Neither of the pets is responsible” - although “pets” is plural, “neither” still means “none”.
+The only time it works for plural is if one or both of the subjects are plural: “Neither Lady Gaga nor the Backstreet Boys are performing tonight” would be the correct sentence, since the group name closest to the verb is “the Backstreet Boys”. is plural.
 Fuh!

-If “neither” has a singular, “none” should, too, right?
-To be honest, in this case, even grammar experts roll their eyes and say: "Decide for yourself."
-As a rule, if the subject in the sentence is an uncountable noun, the singular verb makes sense: “None of the beer is left.”
-But if it is a specific number of people or things, you can use the verb in the plural - and it sounds better : “None of my cousins are coming to dinner”.
+If neither is singular, none should, right?
+To be honest, in this case even grammar experts roll their eyes and say, "Decide for yourself."
+Typically, if the subject in a sentence is an uncountable noun, the singular verb makes sense: “None of the beer is left.”
+But when it comes to a specific number of people or things, you can use the plural verb - and it sounds better: “None of my cousins are coming to dinner”.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous